Water Safety Statement - North Bay-Mattawa Watershed

 From: NBMCA Duty Officer, Angela Mills

 If you have a flood emergency, please contact your municipality.
-If you live in an unincorporated township, please contact the Ministry of Natural Resources and Forestry (MNRF) – North Bay District.
+If you live in an unincorporated township, please contact the Ministry of Natural Resources (MNR) – North Bay District.

-A Watershed Conditions Statement – Flood Outlook is in place for the North Bay-Mattawa Conservation Authority watershed.
+A Watershed Conditions Statement – Water Safety is in place for the North Bay-Mattawa watershed.
+The previously issued Flood Watch has ended.

 Current Conditions: